FroschFT/FroschFT/README.md

 ## 🌱 Currently Learning
 - Machine learning and AI techniques
-- Advanced algorithms and data structures
+- Recommendation systems
 - Autonomous Game Characters with AI
-- Cloud-native application development
+- Advanced algorithms and data structures

 ## 📫 How to reach me
 Feel free to reach out to me on LinkedIn.